Temples of The Church of Jesus Christ of Latter-day Saints

 Belo Horizonte Brazil Temple

-Building the steeple
+Building the concrete structural frame

 Syracuse Utah Temple